Pastor reportedly sues Kanye West for sampling sermon in his song

-Mixed Reactions As Pastor Reportedly Sues Kanye West for Sampling Sermon in His Song Without Permission
+Mixed Reactions As Pastor Reportedly Sues Kanye West for Sampling Sermon in His Song Donda Without Permission

 - Popular American rapper Kanye West has been taken to court by a pastor in the US, David Paul Moten